slypreceipts/tf-mod-lambda/README.md

-# tf-modules
+# tf-mod-lambda
-Slyp Terraform Modules
+The terraform module for lambda